pymedphys/pymedphys/README.rst

 stable from one release to the next.** In fact, it is very likely that the entire API will change multiple times before a ``1.0.0`` release.
 In practice, this means that upgrading ``pymedphys`` to a new version will possibly break any code that was using the old version of pymedphys.
-We try to abreast of this by providing details of any breaking changes from one release to the next within the `Release Notes
+We try to be abreast of this by providing details of any breaking changes from one release to the next within the `Release Notes
 <http://pymedphys.com/en/stable/getting-started/changelog.html>`__.